 Essential tracks: "In Any Tongue," "Faces of Stone," "A Boat Lies Waiting"

 In 2014 David Gilmour said goodbye to Pink Floyd with The Endless River.
-The mostly instrumental album, which prominently featured keyboardist Richard Wright who died of cancer just a couple years before, was pieced together from lengthy Division Bell era jam sessions.
+The mostly instrumental album prominently featured keyboardist Richard Wright, who died of cancer just a couple years before, and was pieced together from lengthy Division Bell-era jam sessions.
 Moody and ambitious, it was a fitting final statement from the band.

 While The Endless River sounded thoroughly like a Floyd album, Rattle That Lock finds Gilmour branching out into some different territory.
 The title track is upbeat, dance-y, and fun, something his old band hadn't been since “San Tropez” from their 1971 masterpiece Meddle.
 Minor key “Faces of Stone” feels like an Irish folk song, “Girl in the Yellow Dress” is straight lounge jazz, and closing “Today” begins with an angelic choir before breaking into a funk/disco sort of thing (really).
-Each experiment works in its own laid back sort of way.
-At the very least fans of Floyd from Saucerful of Secrets to Meddle with appreciate his willingness to try new things.
+The experimentation works in a laid back sort of way.
+At the very least, fans of Floyd from Saucerful of Secrets to Meddle with appreciate his willingness to try new things.

 Not that there isn't anything for Pink Floyd fans to love.
-Moving “In Any Tongue” is reminiscent of, and on par with, classics like “On the Turning Away” and “High Hopes.”
-Sad, minor key acoustic verses fade into quiet piano chords that usher in an intense chorus.
+Moving “In Any Tongue” is reminiscent of, and on par with, late-era Floyd classics like “On the Turning Away” and “High Hopes.”
+Sad, minor key acoustic verses fade into quiet piano chords that lead into an intense chorus.
 The anti-war song also features some of Polly Samson’s best, most emotive lyrics: